boniolp/kGraph/README.md

 ## Getting started

-First, in order to play with kGraph, please download the [UCR archive](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/).
+First, in order to play with $k$-Graph, please download the [UCR archive](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/).
 Then modify the path in [utils.py](https://github.com/boniolp/kGraph/blob/main/utils/utils.py) accordingly.

 All Python packages needed are listed in [requirements.txt](https://github.com/boniolp/kGraph/blob/main/requirements.txt) file and can be installed simply using the pip command: